millingab/Dog-Years/README.md

 Dog-Years
 =========
 This is my first iOS app.
-Its function is a very basic which is to convert human years to dog years with a algorithm.
+It is very basic app with a very simple function - to convert human years to dog years with a algorithm.

 Screenshots